-In 2018, the National Interaction system TREMBITA was finalised.
+In 2018, the National Interaction system TREMBITA was finalised and officially launched in year 2020 in full operational mode.
 It was based on the Estonian interaction system X-Road and aimed at the exchange of data between State information resources, so as to ensure the highest quality level of eService delivery system.
-As of February 2022, 167 State authorities and organisations have joined the TREMBITA system and 67 State electronic information resources have been registered.
+As of March 2023, 185 State authorities and organisations have joined the TREMBITA system and 79 state electronic information resources have been registered.
 The owner of the system is the MDT.
 This interaction system guarantees State authorities and service centres access to the information contained in national registries and thereby will enable fast and high-quality provision of public services.
-Since TREMBITA's launch, it has already processed one billion transactions between State registers.
+Since TREMBITA's launch, it has already processed 2 billion transactions between State registers.